Multiplexion

-The offered service is designed to sensitively detect 25 potential cell culture contamination such as
+The offered service is designed to detect 28 potential cell culture contamination such as

-• Mycoplasma (specification of >11 species; including M. arginini, M. fermentans, M. orale, M. hyorhinis, M. hominis, M. salivarium, M. synoviae, M. pirum, M. gallisepticum, M. pneumoniae and M. yeatsii)
+• Mycoplasma (Identification of 14 specific strains: M. arginini, M. fermentans, M. orale, M. hyorhinis, M. hominis, M. genitalium, M. salivarium, M. synoviae, M. pirum, M. gallisepticum, M. pneumoniae, M. yeatsii, Spiroplasma citri and Acholeplasma laidlawii)

 • Cross-contamination with cells of following origin: